Foster FAQs

 But I’m afraid of wanting to keep the animals I foster!

 We have a mantra at A.R.F.: “goodbye is the goal.”
-You’ll find that it is very rewarding to see your foster pets be placed with their perfect forever home and you’ll look forward to the day when you get to take a “gotcha day” picture of them with their new family.
-We’re not going to lie, it can be an emotional time but it is so satisfying seeing your former foster grow and flourish.
-And of course, if you absolutely can’t let go, we will celebrate your “foster fail” with some good-natured ribbing (because, let’s be honest, most of us have done the same thing).
+You’ll find that it is very rewarding to see your foster pets be placed with their perfect forever home, and you’ll look forward to the day when you get to take a “gotcha day” picture of them with their new family.
+We’re not going to lie, it can be an emotional time, but it is so satisfying seeing your former foster grow and flourish.
+And of course, if you absolutely can’t let go, we will celebrate your “foster fail” with some good-natured ribbing – because, let’s be honest, most of us have done the same thing.

 What if things don’t work out?

-We understand, we want to make sure our foster families and pets are happy and well-cared for, physically and mentally.
+We understand.
+We want to make sure our foster families and pets are happy and well-cared for, physically and mentally.
 If a particular cat or dog, or fostering in general, isn’t working out, we will work with you to overcome the problem or place the animal in a new home.

 I can’t foster right now, but I still want to be involved in helping animals.
 How can I help in other ways?